Fridtjof-DE/MinecartTrains/README.md

 - freezing furnace minecarts with non-powered booster rails (to stop trains)
 - minecarts at high velocity kill mobs on the track (configurable)
 - arrows can't destroy minecarts (configurable)
+- coal carts which the furnace cart will refuel from
+- fuel consumption of the furnace minecart is configurable

 ### How it works:
+**Coupling:**

 The standard coupling tool is the chain.
 With this you click on two minecarts one after the other.
 The second one will follow the first one.
 With a train you work your way through from front to back.
 (I am working on making the order irrelevant).

+**Coal Carts:**

+Furnace minecarts will, if already going, refuel from a coal cart nearby.
+Coal carts can be crafting with a minecart and a coal block.
+Coal carts will only interact with hoppers to refill but only coal and charcoal.

 ### What is planned:
- - an inventory for furnace minecarts, from which they can be filled automatically
+- safe chunk unloading
- - chunk loading
+- auto. chunk loading
- - rework of the linking system
+- making the linking order irrelevant

 ### What is not (yet) possible:
 - trains that push backwards (w.i.p.)
 - trains going around 2x2 curves

 ### Dependencies